aframevr/aframe-site/src/docs/guide/objects.md

 <a-sky>
 ```

-The full list of available primmitives is available in the [Primitives documentation](../../docs/primitives/).
+The full list of available primitives is available in the [Primitives documentation](../../docs/primitives/).

 Each primitive has unique attributes.
 We can specify the width, depth, and height of a cube, for example, or the source of a 3D model: